Shafiq Qaadri: Early life and education

 Qaadri was born in Chicago.
 His parents had immigrated from Pakistan.
 The family moved to Toronto in the 1970s.

 Qaadri graduated from Upper Canada College in 1982, and from the University of Toronto Medical School in 1988.
 During his academic career, he won several scholarships including an English-Speaking Union Essay Prize to Oxford University and a Medical Research Council Scholarship in Clinical Neurosurgery.

 Family

 Qaadri lives in Toronto with his wife and three children.

 Medical career

 Before entering political life, Qaadri was commentator in the Canadian media for his discussions of medical issues (which he usually presented in a populist manner, intended for non-specialists).
-He has written over 75 articles on medicine for journals such as The Medical Post.
 Qaadri has been granted the position of Designated Medical Practitioner by the Canadian government.

 His book The Testosterone Factor: A Practical Guide to Improving Vitality and Virility, Naturally (ISBN 1569243786), on the subject of andropause (described as the male equivalent of menopause), was released in 2006.

 He was the keynote speaker at the 40th annual convention of the Islamic Medical Association of North America in July 2007.
 He is also a speaker at numerous community groups in the Greater Toronto Area, teaching how about the prevention and heart disease to South Asian groups.